zurawang/SAT-Gurobi/README.md

 # SAT-Gurobi
+An Efficient Method to Transform SAT problems to Binary Integer Linear Programming Problems （Under Review)

+Abstract：
-An Efficient Method to Transform SAT problems to Binary Integer Linear Programming Problems （Under Review) Abstract—There exists a method to reduce a 3-SAT (Satifiability) problem to a Subset Sum Problem (SSP) in the literature, however, it can only be applied to small or medium size problems.
+There exists a method to reduce a 3-SAT (Satifiability) problem to a Subset Sum Problem (SSP) in the literature, however, it can only be applied to small or medium size problems.
 Our study is to find an efficient method to transform general